Unbiased Primordial Gravitational Wave Inference from the CMB with SMICA: Results

 To remove the bias from our $r$-measurement, we introduce additional independent components to model the residual foreground power that is not modeled by the first two components.
 For this work, we introduce either one or two additional components, taking $n_\text{FG}$ from two to three or four.
 The need for such additional components, and how many are needed, is discussed further in appendix~\ref{sec:svd}.
 We find that we need four components to adequately model either the medium- or high-complexity foregrounds so that we make an unbiased estimate of $r$, as is shown in Figures~\ref{fig:rMedium} and~\ref{fig:rHigh}.
 Increasing the number of independent components increases the number of parameters in the model.
 This increases the standard deviation, as shown in Tables~\ref{tab:r=0} and~\ref{tab:r=0.003}, demonstrating the bias-variance tradeoff for SMICA.
 We also note that for the $r=0$ case the obtained posteriors are slightly skewed, owing to the positivity prior on the total CMB power spectrum model.

-While $\sigma_r$ increases with the number of parameters, the $\chi^2/n_\text{dof}$ generally improves with additional components in our model as is indicated by Tables~\ref{tab:r=0} and~\ref{tab:r=0.003}.
+While $\sigma_r$ increases with the number of parameters, the $\chi^2/n_\text{dof}$ generally improves with additional components in our model as is indicated by Tables~\ref{tab:r=0} and~\ref{tab:r=0.003} up to $n_\text{FG}=4$ for both medium and high complexity foregrounds.
 It is important to note that $\chi^2/n_\text{dof}$ is not far from one anywhere, even in the cases with significant $r$-bias.
 This is most likely because the relative contribution of the primordial $B$-mode to the data covariance model is vanishingly small.
 The foreground residuals in the CMB frequencies are consistent with zero within $1\sigma$ in all models and configurations, as shown in appendix \ref{sec:foregrounds}.
 This implies that the $\chi^2/n_\text{dof}$ is not very useful when it comes to informing us about the $r$-bias.
 We do not find any $\chi^2/n_\text{dof}$ metric smaller than 1, so even with the additional parameters there is no indication that we are over-fitting the system.

 Across all our $r$-measurements, the increase in sensitivity of the non-split band configuration improves both the $r$-bias and $\sigma_r$, with the exception of the bias for high-complexity foregrounds modeled with 4 components.
 More frequency channels that in turn have greater noise (in the split-band configuration) do not help to reduce the bias when the residual foreground power contributing to the $r$-bias has a signal-to-noise on the order of one.
 Increasing the sensitivity of the CMB bands is more useful in fitting this residual power.
 Interestingly, for the non-split band configuration, we find a slight negative bias for the high-complexity model.
 This is likely driven by the overestimate of foreground power in the first bin, as shown in Appendix \ref{sec:foregrounds}.
 The split band configuration sees a slight positive bias in this case, so we do not believe this to be a problem with the method.
 Since the bias depends solely on the accuracy of the spectral fit for foreground emission, the single high-complexity foreground realization used in all 96 observations may be the source of the apparent negative bias.